Declan Rice: England

 On 13 February 2019, Rice pledged his future to England.
 On 5 March, his change of allegiance was confirmed by FIFA.
 On 13 March, he was called up by England for their forthcoming UEFA Euro 2020 qualifying matches against the Czech Republic and Montenegro.
-He made his debut on 22 March as a 63rd-minute substitute against the Czech Republic at Wembley Stadium.
+He made his debut on 22 March as a 63rd-minute substitute against the Czech Republic at Wembley.

 On 25 March 2019, England manager Gareth Southgate handed Rice his first start for the national side during a 5–1 victory over Montenegro.
 Following Rice's successful season, he was handed a place in the England squad for the 2019 UEFA Nations League Finals.
 In September 2019, Rice said that he had received online death threats after switching allegiance.
 He was the first player to play for both countries since Jack Reynolds in the 1890s.
 Rice was named in the England squad for UEFA Euro 2020.
 Rice played in all seven games for England at Euro 2020 where they finished runner-up in the final to Italy.

 Rice was included in the England squad for the 2022 FIFA World Cup.
 He started all five matches as England reached the quarter-finals, losing 2–1 to France.

 Ahead of his 50th cap for the senior side, it was announced that Rice would captain England for the first time, against Belgium in March 2024.
 On 6 June, he was named in England's 26-man squad for UEFA Euro 2024.
-He started in central midfield in the team's opening match against Serbia, playing the full 90 minutes as England won 1–0 to go top of Group C.
+He was the only outfield player at the tournament to play every minute of every match as England reached the final, where they were beaten 2–1 by Spain.

+On 22 May 2026, Rice was selected in the 26-man squad for the 2026 FIFA World Cup.
+In the team's opening match of the tournament, Rice assisted Harry Kane's second goal from a corner kick as England defeated Croatia 4–2.
+During England's 2–1 quarter-final victory over Norway, Rice started the match despite suffering from illness and a neural issue affecting his hamstring and lower back.
+Manager Thomas Tuchel revealed that Rice had spent most of the previous three days in bed and was substituted at half-time after struggling in the heat.
+Rice captained his national team against France in the third-place match, scoring a goal and providing an assist in a 6–4 victory.
+His goal, scored after just 134 seconds, became the second-fastest goal by an English player at the World Cup, behind only Bryan Robson, who scored after 28 seconds.